heavyind/vue-bi18n/README.md

 A handful of conveniences are attached to your Vue components, scoped under `bi18n` by default (configurable by setting `scopeName` in your configuration object):

+`this.bi18n.language` *String*

-* `this.bi18n.language` The currently-set language
+The currently-set language

+`this.bi18n.languageIdx` *Number*

-* `this.bi18n.languageIdx` The index of the currently-set language in the original `languages` array passed into your configuration object
+The index of the currently-set language in the original `languages` array passed into your configuration object

+`this.bi18n.languages` *Array<String>*

-* `this.bi18n.languages` The list of available languages, as passed into your original configuration object
+The list of available languages, as passed into your original configuration object

+`this.bi18n.set` (*lang: String*)

-* `this.bi18n.set(l: String)` Set the current language via a string
+Set the current language via a string

+`this.bi18n.setByIdx` (*index: Number*)

-* `this.bi18n.setByIdx(i: Number)` Set the current language by index of the original `languages` array passed into your configuration object
+Set the current language by index of the original `languages` array passed into your configuration object

+## License

+MIT